openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 To summarise, we believe that the long term sustainability of OpenShift depends on migrating from Machine API to Cluster API.
-By leveraging the upstream Cluster API project, we will gain access to a community of users and developers, with which we can all work together towards the goal of Kubernetes native Machine management.
+By leveraging the upstream Cluster API project, we will gain access to a community of users and developers, with which we can all work together towards the goal of Kubernetes native Node lifecycle management.

 As we have production users presently using Machine API, and we are currently not sure which, if any, extensions or automation they may have built on top of this, we will need to provide a way for users to migrate between the two APIs.

-This means for a period[^2], both APIs will be supported with OpenShift.
+This means for a period[^2], both APIs will be supported within OpenShift.

 Initially, we will create a mechanism that allows users to leverage both APIs and their respective controllers simultaneously within their clusters.
 In a future release, we will remove the Machine API controllers and rely on our migration layer to keep the Machine API available,